 March 3, 2019

-Saturated Buffers utilize the organic matter in the soil profile of a vegetated filter strip located between a field edge and a stream to remove nitrogen from tile transported water.
+A Saturated Buffer utilizes the organic matter in the soil profile of a vegetated filter strip located between a field edge and a stream to remove nitrogen from tile transported water.
 To accomplish this a control structure is used to divert a portion of the tile flow into a distribution tile that runs parallel to a stream.
-To view results from ADMC saturated buffer research please click here.

 Location